haxwell/quizki/README.md

 ### Frontend tests

 Debuging: Most modern web browsers provide the abiltity to inspect elements and view source code.
-Just right click an object in the broswers and select Inspect Element at which time you can work with the browsers debug capabilites and set breakpoints.
+Just right click an object in the broswers and select Inspect Element at which time you can work with the browser's debug capabilites and set breakpoints.

 Unit Testing: No automated tests exist for frontend unit testing.